 Acrylic latex is the favored choice, both of pros and do-it-yourselfers.
 These water-based paints come in an endless range of colors and three popular finishes.
 Flat paint, commonly used indoors, offers the least protection against the elements.
 Satin, with its slightly higher sheen, is a good choice for wood siding.
 Semi-gloss or gloss offers the most protection and works well on high-use areas like window and door trim.

 Pros: Latex paints are easy to work with and clean up with water.
 The paint film remains flexible even after drying, so it breathes and moves slightly to accommodate changes in temperature, or even house settling, without cracking.
-In addition to wood, latex can also cover siding made of vinyl, aluminum, fiber cement, stucco, brick, and metal.
+Latex paint an also cover siding made of vinyl, aluminum, fiber cement, stucco, brick, and metal.

 Cons: Unless you're using "green" products, expect to smell paint fumes from the moment you open the can until the paint dries completely.
 These odors, produced by volatile organic compounds, are toxic in high quantities and contribute to air pollution.